Election Campaign Information

 Notes Regarding 2016 Citywide and Council District Elections

-Candidates who participated in the June primary election but will not be on the November ballot may continue fundraising for the primary election only until December 4, 2016 (180 days after the election), and only to the extent that they have existing debts (including loans).
+Candidates who participated in the June primary election (but were not on the November ballot) may continue fundraising for the primary election only until December 4, 2016 (180 days after the primary election), and only to the extent that they have existing debts and loans.
 If a candidate has loaned money to his or her committee and not been repaid by December 4, 2016, the loan must be forgiven or converted to a contribution.

 Contribution limits for the 2016 election cycle are as follows: